On the present setting of the work.

 Fellowship

-The standing society of Thinking About Thinking; fellows and ambassadors distributed across more than 200 cities.
+Our standing society; fellows and ambassadors at work in more than 200 cities.
 The Fellowship is invitation-only.
-The Ambassador Programme, an open application route for students and early-career researchers, is the route by which most contributors first encounter the institution.
+The Ambassador Programme, an open application route for students and early-career researchers, is how most people first meet us.

 Explore →